Vanilagy/MarbleBlast/docs/mp_algo.md

 Now, let's assume a second player P comes along with an update that would change ownership of an entity E, owned by player Q != P. If the update is behind in any version numbers, we reject it, no questions asked.
 If it isn't, however, we simply add P's state updates to the list of state updates for that entity, but while retaining its current owner Q. If Q now loses its ownership (maybe it stopped sending packets), the server automatically declares P to be the new owner of this entity.
 It then increments the version number for Q for the entity it used to own, as well as all entities of P that caused this ownership change.

 So, we can imagine an interaction like this as a *challenge*: Player P is challenging Q to defend its ownership ownership of E. If it fails, P will be crowned the new owner of this entity.
 Note that this should (probably?) be opt-in behavior for entities.
 Call it "challengeable".
 If an entity is not challengeable, any attempt to dethrone its owner will reject without question.
 Examples of challengeable entities could be marbles - the gameplay clock could be an example of a non-challengeable entity.

+Additionally, we want to make sure that ownership on the clients isn't kept indefinitely if it isn't being constantly re-set.
+If a player interacts with a power-up, they should "own" that power-up just when they interact with it and not keep said ownership later.
+We can do this by revoking ownership of an entity each time a server update for that entity is applied.
+Entities that should be owned all the time (like the player input entity) will keep being owned because the client keeps setting ownership of it manually each tick.

 ### UDP moment
 Also, we need to address packet loss.
 If the client only ever sends a state update once and that update gets lost, we could risk having a state desync that never gets corrected.
 So I suggest this: For each entity, we store the history of state updates to that entity.
 I mean we do this anyway, but do it somewhere separately for networking purposes.
 So, an example would be: